Nightshade-22/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >
+    text: >+
-      We are a boutique risk advisory firm with a global footprint, specializing in technology transformation, AI-driven risk management, and enterprise resilience.
-We design modular, high-performance solutions tailored to each client—leveraging real-time data, automated compliance, and robust cybersecurity to ensure scalable, secure, and regulation-ready operations across borders.
+      <div style="text-align: center">We are a boutique risk advisory firm with
+      a global footprint, specializing in technology transformation, AI-driven risk management, and enterprise resilience.
+We design modular, high-performance solutions tailored to each client—leveraging real-time data, automated compliance, and robust cybersecurity to ensure scalable, secure, and regulation-ready operations across borders.</div>

     actions: []
     media:
       url: /images/IMG_5315.png